kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_08_Lab8_Ex2_Test_DLP_Policy.md

 - Tested the first DLP Policy rule.
 - Tested the second DLP Policy rule.

-# You have successfully completed Lab 08, proceed with the next labs.
+## You have successfully completed Lab 08.
+Proceed to the next exercise.